8go/nostr-commander-rs/README.md

           DEBUG'.
 See also '--log-level'. '-d' takes precedence over '--log-level'.
 Additionally, have a look also at the option '--verbose'

       --log-level <LOG_LEVEL>
           Set the log level by overwriting the default log level.
 Details:: If not used, then the default log level set with environment variable 'RUST_LOG' will be used.
-See also '--debug' and '--verbose' [default: none] [possible values: none, error, warn, info, debug, trace] --verbose...
+See also '--debug' and '--verbose'

+          [default: none]

+          Possible values:
+          - none:  None: not set, default
+          - error: Error: Indicates to print only errors
+          - warn:  Warn: Indicates to print warnings and errors
+          - info:  Info: Indicates to to print info, warn and errors
+          - debug: Debug: Indicates to to print debug and the rest
+          - trace: Trace: Indicates to to print everything

+      --verbose...
           Set the verbosity level.
 Details:: If not used, then verbosity will be set to low.
 If used once, verbosity will be high.
 If used more than once, verbosity will be very high.
 Verbosity only affects the debug information.
 So, if '--debug' is not used then '--verbose' will be ignored

   -c, --credentials <PATH_TO_FILE>
           Specify a path to a file containing credentials.
 Details:: At --create-user, information about the user, in particular its keys,